Arizona Earth Day Celebration

 Statewide events, activities, and fun for the whole family!

-Do you have the best interest of earth in mind when making life’s decisions?
+Do you have the best interest of the earth in mind when making life’s decisions?
 Are you a sustainable traveler when exploring Arizona’s beautiful outdoor spaces?
 Chances are you want to make the best decisions for the planet, but may be unsure of where to turn for information about doing your part.
-That’s exactly why Earth Day is still going strong 54 years after the initial celebration in 1970!
-You want to do the right things, and we have a great lineup of Earth Day Events to help you get there!
-Or maybe you’ve already adopted sustainable practices and just want to enjoy Arizona's spring beauty with like-minded people…and that’s cool too!
+That’s exactly why Earth Day is still going strong 55 years after the initial celebration in 1970!

 Dead Horse Ranch State Park